 Rack, Fender, or Other Interference

 There may be fenders, racks or other situations where it the gauge is blocked from rotating to the various points.
-The newer DAG-2 models use two o-rings to hold the gauge in place.
+DAG-2.2 and newer DAG-2 models use two O-rings to hold the gauge in place.
 This helps prevent loosing the gauge.
-Additionally, the o-rings can be used as markers, allowing the gauge position to be accurately referenced, the gauge moved to pass the obstacle, and then the gauge returned to its original position.
+Additionally, the O-rings can be used as markers, allowing the gauge position to be accurately referenced, the gauge moved to pass the obstacle, and then the gauge returned to its original position.
 Below is an example of a bike with a rack the prevents rotation.

 When the gauge cannot pass by a frame stay, fender stay, or rack, loosen gauge knob and pull gauge back to clear.